Vegetables That Are Good for Dogs

 Squash: Squash contains potassium and can be beneficial in reducing heart failure in dogs.
 Cooked or pureed squash provides added nutrients and significant amounts of vitamin A and Calcium which helps to keep a dog's kidney's healthy.

 Cucumber Slices: Due to the high potassium content in cucumbers they are good for teeth and bone growth.
-Cucumbers can also promote healthy livers and kidneys when paired with carrots.
+Cucumbers can also promote healthy liver and kidneys when paired with carrots.

 Potatoes: Plain baked potatoes are okay for your dog in small quantities.
 However never feed your dog raw potatoes, or let them eat the peels, eyes, or other parts of the plants as these parts of the potatoes can be harmful to your dog if eaten.